NirCohen1/Text-To-SQL/README.md

 ## Overview

-This Text-to-SQL Assistant uses a local LLM (Large Language Model) to translate natural language questions into SQL queries.
-It provides an intuitive interface to interact with a database without needing to write SQL code manually.
+This Text-to-SQL Assistant uses a local LLM to translate natural language questions into SQL queries.
+It provides an interface to interact with a database to non-technical users.

 ## Architecture

-The application follows a simple but effective architecture:
+The application architecture:

-1. **UI Layer** - Built with Tkinter, provides:
+1. **UI Layer** - Built with Tkinter:
    - Natural language query input
    - SQL query display
    - Query results display